7wp81x/NRSuite-Android/README.md

 NRSuite Android connects to an ESP32 over USB-OTG (serial) and provides a full UI for launching Wi-Fi/BLE offense and defense modules, capturing pcap data, managing credentials, flashing firmware, and (in upcoming releases) coordinating a multi-node ESP-NOW mesh.

-> **Authorized use only.** This tool is for security research and testing on networks/devices you own or are explicitly authorized to test.
+> **Authorized use only.** This tool is for security research and testing networks/devices you own or are explicitly authorized to test.
 See [LEGAL.md](./LEGAL.md).

 ---